atfrank/PyShifts/README.md

-# Pyshifts PyMOL plugin
+# Pyshifts
-PyShifts--a PyMOL plugin to visualize chemical shift differences
+PyShifts: a PyMOL plugin to visualize chemical shift differences

 ## Installation
 Pyshifts is a plugin in PyMOL.
 Tested on Pymol >= v2.0 and Python3.
 Should work with Pymol < v2.0.